tulane-cmps6730/sample-project/GettingStarted.md

 python setup.py develop # install the code.
 ```

 This may take a while, as all dependencies listed in the `requirements.txt` file will also be installed.
+By using the `develop` command (instead of `install`), any changes you make to your code will automatically be reflected without having to reinstall anything.

 **Windows users**: if you're having troubles, try reading [this](http://timmyreilly.azurewebsites.net/python-flask-windows-development-environment-setup/).
 It looks like you will need to:
 - install `pip install virtualenvwrapper-win`